mcguffin/acf-customizer/README.md

 Tested with WordPress 4.9 – 5.6

 This plugin is currently in beta stadium.
-Any Help testing and bugfixing is highly appreciated.
+Any Help testing and bugfixing is highly appreciated (and bundled with my premature apologies for late responses).

 Installation
 ------------